cherylws/johndmulhausen.github.io/documentation/platform/latest/concepts/dg-matchmaking-2a_platform_overview.md

 	+ **Medium**: ~0.75, i.e. matches on failure after 15 seconds.
 	+ **Low**: ~0.9, i.e. matches on failure after 6 seconds.

-* **Expression** - The Expression is where you define what criteria must be, or you’d prefer to be, met in order for a match to be made.
+* **Expression** - The Expression is where you define what criteria must be, or youâ€™d prefer to be, met in order for a match to be made.
 You can define that a Data Setting must be in a specified range of a defined value or the other users Data Setting.

 **How do we determine who gets matched?**

 Each potential match between users is assigned a Match Quality value between 0 and 1.
 When determining the quality of a match between users, the criteria values of the criteria considered, like Ping Time, Skill, and Queries get multiplied together to get a single Match Quality value.
 A successful match is made when the Match Quality exceeds the match threshold.
 The match threshold decreases over time that a user is enqueued.
 The Match Quality value and how quickly the match threshold decreases can be configured in your matchmaking pool.
 We recommend leaving these values as the default until you have data to evaluate the quality of your matches.
 We'll review how to tune your matches in the [Testing and Tuning](/documentation/platform/latest/concepts/dg-matchmaking-5debugging/) section.

 A value of 0.5 is considered to be a marginal match, while 0.9 an excellent match.
 A successful match occurs if the match value is greater than or equal to the match threshold.
 With the rampdown, a match threshold is 1.0 at enqueue time seeking a perfect match, but will decrease to 0.5 over a rampdown period of 30 seconds (default, the rampdown time can be configured in your Pools) where less ideal matches will be accepted.

-Note: Match calculations are asymmetric, meaning that if we are determining whether users A and B can match each other, the match calculation must succeed in the both the A -> B direction and the B -> A direction in order for them to be matched.